 Puzzles are another practical gift that any baby or toddler would love to receive.
 They come in all shapes, sizes, materials, and difficulty levels so, you can select one based on their age and interests.
 When small children engage in puzzle play, they develop hand-eye coordination and other fine motor skills.
 They also learn how to solve problems and complete tasks.
 Not to mention, the satisfaction of the final results is rewarding.

 If there’s one thing small kids can’t have enough of, it’s weather gear.
 Parents are always talking about how they misplaced a glove, scarf, or hat while doing laundry, at the daycare center, and even just riding around in the car.
-Buying a hat, scarf, and glove set for the colder season or a raincoat, hat, boots, and umbrella for the rainy weather will undoubtedly come in handy.
+Buying a hat, scarf, and glove set for the colder season or raincoats for kids, a hat, boots, and umbrella for the rainy weather will undoubtedly come in handy.

 It may be cold now, but it won’t be long before the warmer weather returns.
 Small children tend to be fans of the water, whether they’re taking a bath, swimming in the pool, or playing around at the beach.
 That’s why swimwear makes the perfect holiday gift.
 You can buy swimming trunks and tank tops for boys and a one-piece or tank top and baby girl bloomers.